rybern/mstan/README.md

     * cmdstanr
     * posterior

-    If `cmdstanr` has trouble finding `cmdstan`, make sure the `CMDSTAN` environment variable is set correctly.

-    You can use [`nix`](https://nixos.org/download.html) to manage these dependencies by running everything inside a `nix-shell`. `nix-shell` will default to the appropriate environment by reading the `default.nix` file.
+    You can use [`nix`](https://nixos.org/download.html) to manage these dependencies with the `nix-shell` command. `nix-shell` will default to the appropriate environment specified by the `default.nix` file.
 You may still need to install `cmdstan` separately from `nix`.

 # Using the `mstan` command-line interface
 You can explore `mstan` usage with `mstan --help`.
 You can also get help on commands, like `mstan concrete-model --help`.